DBT Bank Account Seeding: A Simple Tutorial to Link Your Aadhaar Correctly

 Linking Aadhaar Via ATM or Kiosk

 For those who prefer self-service options without needing internet banking or visiting a branch during working hours, some banks offer Aadhaar linking through their ATMs or dedicated kiosks.
 This method provides flexibility and accessibility, allowing you to complete the process at your convenience.
-It’s a quick alternative for simple transactions.
+It is a quick alternative for simple transactions.

 At the ATM, insert your debit card and enter your PIN as usual.
 On the main menu screen, look for options like “Services,” “Registrations,” or “Aadhaar Seeding.”
 The exact menu path might vary slightly depending on your bank’s ATM interface.